Janelle Handlos, Ed.D., ATC

 (406) 683-7392

-At Montana Western, I have the opportunity to serve our students and my colleagues by working on a wide variety of campus committees.
-My favorite activity of the year is our annual Scholarship Luncheon during which Scholarship Committee members get to present students with awards that allow students to achieve their educational goals and pursue their dreams.
+At Montana Western, I serve our students and my colleagues by working on a wide variety of campus committees.
+My favorite activity of the year is our annual Scholarship Social during which Scholarship Committee members get to present students with awards that allow students to achieve their educational goals and pursue their dreams.

 Courses Taught